cicerone-f/hintsite/README.md

 # Hintsite

-Hintsite is a mobile app...
-We're not allowed to say any more.
+Hintsite is a mobile application.